I’ve hidden my shame for 7 years, but it’s finally time to come clean: Deathly Hallows, Part 2 is my least favorite Harry Potter film.

 Underage witches and wizards bravely fight against those twice their age with twice their skill.
 The impact of that, however, is never felt, nor is the tragedy of their untimely deaths fully realized.
 The closest any student comes to receiving a death scene is when we see Lavender being mauled by Fenrir.
 Of course, we still don’t even know if she’s dead.

-Goyle is also given a death scene of sorts, in that, we see him plummet to his death.
+Gregory Goyle is also given a death scene of sorts, in that, we see him plummet to his death.
 There’s no moment or beat to actually process the fact that he just died though.
-True, Goyle was one of Draco’s goons for the entirety of the series and we don’t like him, but he’s still a child.
+True, Goyle was one of Draco Malfoy’s goons for the entirety of the series and we don’t like him, but he’s still a child.

-Then there’s Fred, a character we do love, whose death we don’t see, and are barely given a moment to grieve.
-Likewise, Remus and Tonks’ deaths are skimmed over, despite being two of the main supporting characters.
+Then there’s Fred Weasley, a character we do love, whose death we don’t see, and are barely given a moment to grieve.
+Likewise, Remus Lupin and Nymphadora Tonks’ deaths are skimmed over, despite being two of the main supporting characters.
 Understandably, there’s little time in a film this large to allow for death scenes and grieving moments for everyone.
-But for a franchise whose story is about love and friendship, it’s disappointing to see this battle so focused on the action, and so little on character moments.
+But for a franchise whose story is about love and friendship, it’s disappointing to see the Battle of Hogwarts so focused on the action, and so little on character moments.

-Of course, you also can’t forget these head scratching moments: Harry breaking the Elder Wand before repairing his own, the inability to match Harry’s eyes to Lily’s, and awkwardly making Luna and Neville a couple.
+Of course, you also can’t forget these head scratching moments: Harry breaking the Elder Wand before repairing his own, the inability to match Harry Potter’s eyes to Lily Potter’s, and awkwardly making Luna Lovegood and Neville Longbottom a couple.

-Between passionate and casual fans, Harry Potter and the Deathly Hallows Part 2 is often touted as everyone’s favorite Potter film, but for me, it left much to be desired.
+Between passionate and casual fans, Harry Potter and the Deathly Hallows, Part 2 is often touted as everyone’s favorite Potter film, but for me, it left much to be desired.
 I spent 7 years hiding my truth for fear of retribution, but I will no longer be shamed.
-Deathly Hallows Part 2 is my least favorite Harry Potter film, and while we’re at it, Chamber of Secrets is my favorite.
+The final Harry Potter movie is also my least favorite Harry Potter film, and while we’re at it, Chamber of Secrets is my favorite.
 But that’s a confession for another day.